Why Children Resist ~ And How Understanding the Four Temperaments Can Help

 - The Question of Temperaments by Frederick Hiebel

-- The Four Temperaments by Helmut Eller and Cynthia Eller
+- The Four Temperaments (<referral link) by Helmut Eller and Cynthia Eller

 And if you want individualized help working with your child’s temperament and customizing your homeschool experience, I offer 1:1 mentor sessions.
 I would love to connect with you!